awminamani/alwaysdata-xray/README.md

 AlwaysData Xray Installer

-A simple installer for running Xray-core on an "AlwaysData" (https://www.alwaysdata.com/) account using an AlwaysData Service and Reverse Proxy.
+A simple installer for running Xray-core on an using an [AlwaysData](https://www.alwaysdata.com/) account account using an AlwaysData Service and Reverse Proxy.

 The installer: